Bruce Springsteen Continued To Perform Excellently At The Box Office As Well As Onstage, As The Entire Industry Saw A Boost Across The Box Office.

-Steady Upward Momentum in Fall Season
+Steady Upward Momentum In Fall Season

 This past week, the week ending October 22, 2017, the Broadway industry continued to show steady upward momentum.
 Over the course of the 29 shows running last week, 14 saw an increase in ticket sales, and 15 saw a decrease.
 Nevertheless, the overall difference was an improvement.
-This biggest increase was seen by Springsteen on Broadway

 With a top ticket price of $850, the average paid admission was $502.40, and the audience was filled up to 100.0% of capacity.
 In contrast, the previous week had an average paid admission of $409.97, and a weekly gross of $1,924,818, and the first week had an average paid admission of $496.72, and a weekly gross of $2,332,108.

-, which played a full week of eight performances this past week, up from 7 the week before.
+The next biggest increase was seen by the recently begun M. Butterfly, which played a full week of eight performances this past week, up from 7 the week before.
 As such, the weekly gross increased by $118,731 to reach a gross of $640,097, or 68.10% of its gross potential.
-Furthermore, The Band’s Visit

-New Show: “Latin History for Morons”
+New Show: “Latin History For Morons”

-Beyond the ebb and flow of the currently running shows, this past week saw a boost in overall box office due in part to the beginning of performances for a new fall show: John Leguizamo’s Latin History for Morons
+Beyond the ebb and flow of the currently running shows, this past week saw a boost in overall box office due in part to the beginning of performances for a new fall show: John Leguizamo’s Latin History for Morons.

-.
 Transferring to Broadway from a successful Off-Broadway run at the Public Theater, Leguizamo’s solo show is a satirical history lesson regarding the contributions of Latinos to society across the years.

 In its first partial week of 3 preview performances, Latin History for Morons brought in a weekly gross of $312,337, which represents 82.8% of its gross potential.
 With a top ticket price of $249, the average paid admission was $118.62, and the audience was filled up to 87.4% of its gross potential.
 Once this show opens on November 15, 2017, there is sure to be an uptick in ticket sales, as this positively reviewed show will certainly spur a degree of buzz due to word of mouth.